552ACNS/odst/README.md

 Need to remove prisma references from frontend and only use the generated graphQL files.

 ### - New prisma database
-when creating a new prisma database, you need to specify what project it is made for.
+When creating a new prisma database, you need to specify what project it is made for in the prisma.schema under outputs.

+### - Tailwind isn't working w/ Material
+Ensure that you marked Tailwind as "Important" under tailwind config.